Track Days: Everything you need to know

 What’s new for 2022 is the mandatory use of full length back protectors.
 But along with this, to find out everything you need to know in order to take you and your bike on track and find out what’s new for 2022, we spoke to Mark Rusted, Trackdays Manager for Motorsport Vision Trackdays (MSVT).

-- Trackday Travel Insurance (CURRENTLY UNAVAILABLE DUE TO COVID) - medical and repatriation costs for injury on track overseas, includes damage to riding gear too!
+- Trackday Repatriation Insurance - Cover for emergency medical and repatriation costs if you're injured on track overseas, includes damage to riding gear too!

-- Track or Race Bike Theft Insurance - with options for "In Transit" - No V5 required for race bikes
+- Track or Race Bike Theft Insurance - Theft cover when locked up in a secure building with options for "In Transit" - No V5 required for race bikes

-- Race Van Insurance - save £££'s vs. commercial insurance (social vans for bike transporters/sleeping)
+- Race Van Insurance - Save money compared to commercial insurance (social vans for bike transporters/sleeping at circuits)

 Will track days operate differently in 2022 when compared to 2020/2021?